deandavis182/LaravelSandbox/readme.md

 - vagrant up

 After machine is done building, you can visit "http://medicdigital.test/" in your web browser to view the running application.
+If you run into errors regarding the s3 keys not validating, you may need to generate new IAM user keys.
+(I had to generate a new key putting this on a separate machine.)

 ## For MacOS (Catalina 10.15.7)